BilalZurmati/Zeem-Ads/README.md

 # Zeem-Ads

 **Module Integration:** <br/>
-Here is how we can integrate this ads module into our app
+Here is how we can integrate this ads module into our app<br/>

-Download **zeem** module from the project and paste it in your project's root folder.<br/><br/>
+Project has different branches make sure to download the code from required branch.<br/> <br/> Download **zeem** module from the project and paste it in your project's root folder.<br/><br/>
 In **Settings.Gradle** add this<br/><br/>
 Kotlin DSL:<br/>